 Everest View Trekking, a moderate trek set in the time frame of the busy gives excellent views of Everest without much gain in altitude(max: 3867m).
 Wide spectacular scenery, majestic mountains and unique Sherpa culture makes the teahouse/camping route outstanding.
 The trek is non-technical and acclimatization is duly taken into consideration.

 After a short, yet exotic flight from Kathmandu to Lukla, showing the scenic beauty of greenery the breathtaking white mountains and our trek begins.
 We leave the beautiful village of Lukla and take a short walk till Phakding where acclimatization activities await.
 The next day we move through pine forests and rhodondendron in the Sagarmatha National Park the route continues through forests and bridges to the confluence of Dudh Koshi and BhoteKoshiriver which ascends further up to Namche Bazaar (3440m) at Everest Region.
 At Namche we rest one more day for acclimatization whilst enjoying this high altitude heaven and learning about Sherpa culture, high altitude lifestyle, rare flora and fauna, and Everest climbers.
 Tyangboche, our next village is homes the highest Buddhist monastery in the world (4100m) and is also renowned to be one of the best places for photographers to capture Mount Everest and other nearby peaks.
 The trek from Tyangboche to Namche is mostly downhill with a few steep ascents.
 We pass the traditional villages of Khumjung and Khunde and a monastery with Yeti Scalp.
 The next day’s easy walk to Lukla via Monjo constitutes a few short uphills and dropping to cross the BhoteKoshi River a few times.
 The flight next day in the early morning from Lukla to Kathmandu marks the end of the trek.

-Everest View Trekking takes you into close encounters with renowned peaks including Everest (8848m), Lhotse (8516m), AmaDablam(6856m) et cetera.
+Everest View Trekking takes you into close encounters with renowned peaks including Everest (8848m), Lhotse (8516m), AmaDablam(6856m) at everest region.
 The views from Tyangboche Monastery makes the trek most remarkable.
 Insights into the Sherpa culture and their ritualistic beliefs, high altitude lifestyle, exotic landscapes all add up to a unique experience.